 Students are introduced to the fundamentals of basic food production for hotels, restaurants, and institutions.
 Included is a history of the culinary arts; exposure to sanitation, hygiene and safety standards; operation of equipment; and cooking procedures.
 Demonstration of the preparation of foods will be provided by the instructor followed by student preparation in such categories as hot foods, cold foods, and baking.
 Prerequisite or co-requisite: FSA 100.

-Designed to elaborate on the techniques of food preparation and service.
+Designed to elaborate on the techniques of food preparation and dining room service in a restaurant.
 Emphasis will be placed on practical application of cooking techniques and dining room service for various types of food service facilities.
 Students will function in all positions of employment, gaining skills in such areas as quantity food production, menu development, waiter/waitress service, food estimation, intermediate management responsibilities, inventory principles, and food production systems analysis.
-Prerequisite: FSA 100, FSA 103 or Permission of Instructor.
+Prerequisite: FSA 100 and FSA 103, or Permission of Instructor.
+Approved uniform required.

 This course is designed to provide content information and skill practice in the basic fundamentals of cooking and baking.
 Areas of cookery to be covered are: baking: cookies, desserts and bread products; hot food preparation: vegetables, soups, stews, saute', stir fry, pasta and grains.
 Nutritional food selection, menu planning and cultural influences on the American diet will also be emphasized.
 A lab fee is required.
 This course is not open to students matriculated in the Hospitality Management or Professional Cooking Curricula.